alljoyn/extras-webdocs/docs/learn/core/thin-core.md

 ## Overview

-AllJoyn is an open source software system that provides an environment for distributed applications running across different device classes, with an emphasis on mobility, security, and dynamic configuration.
+AllJoyn is an open-source software system that provides an environment for distributed applications running across different device classes, with an emphasis on mobility, security, and dynamic configuration.
 AllJoyn is "platform-neutral", meaning